violacaroline/applied-iot-airquality/README.md

 ### Computer setup

-How is the device programmed?
-Which IDE are you using?
-Describe all steps from flashing the firmware to installing plugins in your favorite editor and how flashing is done on MicroPython.
-The aim is that a beginner should be able to understand.

 #### **Chosen IDE**

 For this project I have chosen to use Visual Studio Code as my Integrated Development Environment.
 I have this IDE installed on my computer since before, but if you don't you can download it from here: https://code.visualstudio.com/download